NanoComp/meep/doc/docs/Python_User_Interface.md

 + `arr` is an optional field that you may use to pass a pre-allocated `numpy` array of the correct size, which will be overwritten with the field data instead of allocating a new array.
+Normally, this will be the array returned from a previous call to `get_array` for a a similar slice, allowing one to re-use `arr` e.g. when fetching the same slice repeatedly at different times.

 The return value of `get_array` is a `numpy` array of dimension 1, 2, or 3 depending on the number of nonzero entries in your `size` vector.